Send (album): Background

 The predecessor to the Read & Burn EPs and Send was the "Twelve Times You" single in 2001, described by Wire's Colin Newman as two "machine-like" remixes he did of a live performance of their classic track "12 X U".
 "I actually did them for the band's amusement, but everyone really liked them."
 This led to the first new piece of music with the industrial-influenced sound that would define Send: the track "1st Fast" from Read & Burn 01.
 Newman said in 2020: "I'd spent the 90’s mainly working on electronic productions, but at the millennial cusp there was a point when the tonality of certain electronic styles was becoming more "rock" like.
 I'm talking about "dark" drum and bass. ...
 A clash between rock and electronica was very much in the air."

 Wire did some basic recording in a rehearsal room, where they mainly recorded drums, which were later processed and edited at Newman's Swim Studio in London.
 Bassist Graham Lewis, who was based in Sweden, mailed ideas and parts for incorporation or took them with him on his visits to London.
 Newman and guitarist Bruce Gilbert then created the material for the EPs and Send over a two-year period in the studio.
 Send features more guitar riffs by Gilbert than any other Wire album, and the majority of the lyrics are his.

 The Guardians Adam Sweeting described Send as an "exhilarating purity of noise, often combining a Krautrockish electro-minimalism with harsh slabs of guitar distortion."

 Reception

 Mojo ranked Send at 10 on their best albums of 2003 list.
 The album also scores 84/100 on Metacritic, signifying "universal acclaim".

+Stereogum ranked it 4th (out of 15) in their 2015 "Wire Albums from Worst to Best" list, writing, "It's not simply the fact that Send sounds more punk than its '80s and '90s predecessors that makes it superior; it's the fact that, for the first time in years, Wire really sounds like they're having fun."